Telescope Equations

 Where Dep is the diameter of the exit pupil.
 And it is also noted on that page that the surface brightness of an object is reduced by the magnification squared, because the light is distributed over a larger area... there are a lot of things discussed on the minimum magnification page, aren't there?...

-So the surface brightness of an object that you see with your eye, which I'm going to call "SBeye" because I don't have much imagination, is multiplied by GL and then divided by M², resulting in the surface brightness you see in the scope, which I'm going to call "SBscope" for the same reason as above.
+So the surface brightness of an object that you see with your eye, which I'm going to call "SBeye" since I'm not exercising much imagination, is multiplied by GL and then divided by M², resulting in the surface brightness you see in the scope, which I'm going to call "SBscope" for the same reason as above.

 When the exit pupil diameter, Dep, equals the diameter of the pupil of the eye, Deye, like at minimum magnification, we have the following very interesting result for the net result in SBscope at minimum magnification: